seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Invited her to supper: she replied,
 It should be better he became her guest;
 Which she entreated: our courteous Antony,
-Whom ne’er the word of ‘No’ woman heard speak,
+Whom ne'er the word of 'No' woman heard speak,
-Being barber’d ten times o’er, goes to the feast,
+Being barber'd ten times o'er, goes to the feast,
 And for his ordinary pays his heart
 For what his eyes eat only.

 **AGRIPPA**
 Royal wench!
 She made great Caesar lay his sword to bed:
-He plough’d her, and she cropp’d.
+He plough'd her, and she cropp'd.

 **DOMITIUS ENOBARBUS**
 I saw her once